Cabbage

 How to Prepare Cruciferous Vegetables to Maximize the Anti-Cancer Benefit?

 The phytochemicals above are a mess of words I can barely say with my current aphasia.
-It keep is simple, sulforaphane is the real anti-cancer heavy hitter and cruciferous vegetables are packed with sulforaphane,
+It keep is simple, sulforaphane is the real anti-cancer heavy hitter and cruciferous vegetables are packed with sulforaphane.

 To make it not simple, that last statement was a lie.
 Cruciferous vegetables don’t contain large amounts of sulforaphane.
 In actuality, they contain large amounts of the precursors, glucoraphanin and myrosinase, that create active sulforaphane when the plant is damaged by actions like chewing, cutting or crushing.